 Parent-teacher conferences are scheduled during the year to enable teachers and parents to discuss student progress.
-First semester conferences for 2017-2018 are on Wednesday, November 15th from 2:30pm-7:30pm.
+First semester conferences will be held in November and second semester conferences will be held in March.

 Parents should feel free to confer with their children's teachers at any time they have questions or concerns.
 To arrange such a conference, please phone the school office or send a note with your child.